 You can improve value streams by:

-- organizing people into cross-functional teams and Dedicated product teams.
+- organizing people into cross-functional teams and focused solution teams.
 In particular, don’t focus on getting people to work better together as much as focus on having teams be able to create value without dependencies on other teams.

 - use test-first and automated testing with explicit workflow.
 Test-first at both the acceptance and coding level avoids many misunderstandings before time is wasted on building them